 Students read sections of the novel each week and answer comprehension questions.
 But that’s only one aspect of TLP.
 The week’s study also includes vocabulary work consisting of four lessons working with words drawn from the reading.
 There are also four activities for a list of spelling words drawn from the reading.
 Grammar worksheet activities include dictation exercises and grammatical work with the dictated material.

 In the guides for fifth grade and up, lessons dealing with grammar, writing, and spelling rules are for application and review rather than instruction.
-There are occasional exceptions in some of the high school level guides such as To Kill a Mockingbird and Around the World in 80 Days which do include some instruction in composition and literary analysis.
+There are occasional exceptions in some of the high-school-level guides, such as those for To Kill a Mockingbird and Around the World in 80 Days, which do include some instruction in composition and literary analysis.
 Aside from that, a basic understanding of grammar, spelling, and composition skills is assumed in the guides for grades five and up.

 In all of the guides, students create their own glossary toward the back of the book by entering definitions and parts of speech labels for their vocabulary words each week.

-Study guides get more challenging at high school level, especially with the addition of extensive writing activities and oral readings.
+Study guides get more challenging at the high-school level, especially with the addition of extensive writing activities and oral readings.
 I am particularly impressed with the quality of the writing activities.
-They teach and stress organization and planning, while offering students ideas about the main points they might wish to include.
-This is very helpful since this seems to be a challenging area for many students, and many parents are unsure about how to develop these writing skills.
+They teach and stress organization and planning while offering students suggestions about the main points they might wish to include.
+This is very helpful since coming up with topics to write about seems to be a challenging area for many students, and many parents are unsure about how to develop this area of writing skills.
 TLP's writing assignments at upper levels should provide a significant part of your composition instruction.

-In addition, the level of the vocabulary and spelling in advanced-level guides is quite challenging.
+The level of the vocabulary and spelling in advanced-level guides is also more challenging.
 The amount of both vocabulary and spelling practice is appropriate for high schoolers, although some students might need to work on additional vocabulary words that are at a less challenging level.

 The number of lessons in the various volumes of TLP ranges from five to eight, so some books are likely to take longer to study than others.
 Generally, a volume should take from nine to ten weeks to complete, so plan to complete about four per school year.

-If impatient students want to read through the novel quickly rather than spread it out, they can do so covering the comprehension and critical thinking questions as they go and working through the remainder of each week’s lessons on a slower schedule.
+If impatient students want to read through the novel quickly rather than spread it out, they can do so by covering the comprehension and critical thinking questions as they go, then go back through the remainder of the lesson activities after they have read the novel.

-Among novels for which TLP has guides for fifth grades and up are My Side of the Mountain; The Cricket in Times Square; The Light in the Forest; The Lion, the Witch, and the Wardrobe; A Wrinkle in Time; Johnny Tremain; The Bronze Bow; Wheel on the School; The Call of the Wild; The Hiding Place; The Swiss Family Robinson; Carry on, Mr. Bowditch; Anne of Green Gables; The Scarlet Letter; Oliver Twist; To Kill a Mockingbird; and Jane Eyre.
+Among novels for which TLP has guides that can be used for grades five through eight are My Side of the Mountain; The Light in the Forest; The Lion, the Witch, and the Wardrobe; A Wrinkle in Time; Johnny Tremain; The Bronze Bow; Wheel on the School; The Call of the Wild; The Swiss Family Robinson; Carry on, Mr. Bowditch; and Anne of Green Gables.

-Three additional anthology guides are also available.
-American Literature: Nonfiction, American Literature: Poetry and American Literature: Short Stories are intended to be used along with the guides for To Kill a Mockingbird and The Scarlet Letter to comprise a high school level American Literature course.
-The American Literature guides include examples of poetry and short stories, but you will need to find most of the readings used along with the study guides within anthologies or on the internet.
-These guides include planning schedules for completing the modules that might take from six to ten weeks each depending upon the academic needs of students and the time available.
+Three additional anthology guides for high school are also available.
+American Literature: Nonfiction, American Literature: Poetry and American Literature: Short Stories can be used along with the high-school-level guide(s) for one or two novels to create a complete American Literature course.
+The American Literature guides include examples of poetry and short stories, but you will need to find most of the readings within anthologies or on the internet.
+These guides include planning schedules for completing the modules that might each take from six to ten weeks depending upon the academic needs of students and the time available.

-Focus Guides ($8.50 each), a new series of much smaller guides to novels, do not include spelling or grammar and have limited work with vocabulary.
+Focus Guides, a newer series of much smaller guides to novels, do not include spelling or grammar and have limited work with vocabulary.
 Instead, they focus on reading comprehension, substantial writing assignments, scripture applications with memory verses, and either a particular writing skill or a character trait.
 For example, the study of Animal Farm works on discernment, while the study of Crispin: The Cross of Lead pays special attention to descriptive writing.
-Guides are written for students about sixth grade level and above.
+Guides are written for students working at about sixth-grade level and above.
 These guides should each take only about three weeks to complete.
-There are more than ten Focus Guides at this point, and you might use a few of them as a significant part of your language arts program each year.
+There are eleven Focus Guides at this point, and you might use a few of them as a significant part of your language arts program each year.
 The scripture applications give the Focus Guides more overt Christian content than the other TLP guides.